 "It's fun just being able to run around, not wait in all the lines."
 "The caves and the bridges were really cool but so was the whole island."
-Austin (12) and Nicolas (10) weren't the only ones who gave it great reviews - everyone in the family concurred (though Davis, age 6, preferred to avoid exploring the darkened caves which can be frightening and somewhat disorienting at times).
+Nicolas (11) and Hailey (9) weren't the only ones who gave it great reviews - even the older kids (ages 13 and 15) concurred (though Davis, age 7, preferred to avoid exploring the darkened caves - which can be frightening and somewhat disorienting at times).